azimonti/hexo-toolkit/README.md

 ## Contributing

 Contributions to Hexo Toolkit are welcome!
-Please read our CONTRIBUTING.md for details on how to submit contributions.
+Please read my CONTRIBUTING.md for details on how to submit contributions.

 ## License